bisoladev/dazzlinbib/README.md

 - 🔭 I’m currently working on becoming a world-class software developer
-- &#128218; I am a graduate of physiology, now a computer science student
+- &#128218; I am a graduate of physiology, now a software developer
-- 🌱 I’m currently learning reactJS
 - 😄 Pronouns are She/Her
 - ⚡ Fun fact: I love to sketch love emojis